 - Contacting the study group’s mentor, and arranging a time the mentor can interact with the group (preferably, at least once a month).
 This is best done by speakerphone or cell phone or via a web-based audio or audio/video service.
 If the mentor is nearby, s/he may be able to meet the group in person.
 If the mentor’s schedule is incompatible with the group’s, the group can talk to the lead faculty member of the course or any other faculty member.

 - Making sure the study group meets regularly (usually once per unit, typically six to eight times).
 Study units usually last one week.
-If a weekly meeting is impossible, perhaps the group can meet every other week.
-Wilmette Institute courses have a “grace period” of about four weeks after they officially end so that people can finish up their course work.
-If necessary, a study group can schedule “catch up” meetings during the grace period.
+If a weekly meeting is impossible, the group could meet every other week.
+Wilmette Institute courses have a Grace Period of about four weeks after they officially end so that people can finish up their course work.
+If necessary, a study group can schedule catch-up meetings during the Grace Period.

 - Making a brief report (by email) to the mentor after each meeting.
 Every course has a forum where such reports can be posted.
 They could also be emailed to the mentor.

 Study Group Meetings.
 Normally, study groups should meet at least once per unit (once per week).
 Sometimes a meeting every two weeks is adequate to review two units.
 The study group meetings may involve the following:

 - An opening prayer.